• Chateaubriand

 Product description

-Chef Valentine Warner inspires:
+Chef Valentine Warner Inspires

-"Whilst fillet is certainly a more expensive and popular cut, one could rightly argue its flavour is less pronounced due to its lack of work over the cow's life time.
+"Whilst fillet is certainly a more expensive and popular cut, one could rightly argue its flavour is less pronounced due to its lack of work over the cow's lifetime.
 This is certainly not so with Swaledale's slow-grown cattle and I can only describe the taste of their chateaubriand as excellent, all be it certainly gentler in taste than more active parts of the cow.

-This is a very tidy little joint and easy to cook but would add it really is a joint for those who like their meat rare to medium.
-A small roast it will feed two to three just enough that gluttony be avoided.
+This is a very tidy little joint and easy to cook but I would add it really is a joint for those who like their meat rare to medium.
+A small roast it will feed two to three, just enough that gluttony be avoided.
 Enjoy this prime steak as it is a delicate joy.

-For the oven I would first sear it hard and fast to achieve browning on the outside then straight into a hot oven for finishing.
+For the oven I would first sear it hard and fast to achieve browning on the outside, then straight into a hot oven for finishing.

 A smearing with good curry paste before the grill will also deliver joy.

 A lesser known approach and once browned I like to very lightly braise it under a lid, only briefly with sautéed mushrooms, gem lettuce, a little stock, white wine and vinegar.
-This is a delicate dish the juices then emulsified with a little cold butter and poured over your plated arrangement.
+This is a delicate dish, the juices then emulsified with a little cold butter and poured over your plated arrangement.

 On a cooked lettuce continuation and lastly a dish of petit pois, bacon, carrots and lettuce, finished with vinegar, butter, Dijon mustard and fresh mint, the pink slices of this beef then gently draped upon top and it is certainly a celebratory dish to welcome the return of spring."